udacity-tom/FSD_Storefront_Backend_API/README.md

 ### Setup the required databases

 In order to use the API you must pre-configure the initial database.
-To do so access the `psql` prompt as ``postgres`` of the installed Postgres database and enter the following commands at the prompt:
+To do so access the `psql` prompt as ``postgres`` on the installed Postgres database and enter the following commands at the prompt:

 ```
 CREATE DATABASE storefront_dev;